ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on why we act like algorithms have personalities.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on the obsession with going viral.

 ---